Pulse code cab signaling: Basic operation

 Pulse code cab signals work by sending metered pulses along an existing AC track circuit operating at a chosen carrier frequency.
 The pulses are detected via induction by a sensor hanging a few inches above the rail before the leading set of wheels.
 The codes are measured in pulses per minute and for the 4-aspect PRR system are set at 180 ppm for Clear, 120 ppm for Approach Medium, 75 ppm for Approach and 0 for Restricting.
 The pulse rates are chosen to avoid any one rate being a multiple of another leading to reflected harmonics causing false indications.

 The system is failsafe in that the lack of code would display a Restricting signal.
 The codes would be transmitted to the train from the block limit in front of it.
 This way if the rail was broken or another train entered the block, any codes would not reach the approaching train and the cab signal would again display Restricting.
-Trains with an insufficient number of axles will not short out all of the cab signal current so that following trains might receive an incorrect aspect.
+Trains with an insufficient number of axles will not short out (see:Shunt (electrical)) all of the cab signal current so that following trains might receive an incorrect aspect.
 Trains of this type must be given absolute block protection to the rear.